 The result of continued loading as shown in Figure 7-26 is a non-linear preload reduction with each subsequent load application as shown in Figure 7-27 (see Reference 7.3).
-This is not a desirable situation, and therefore, in normal circumstances loading above the fastener yield should be avoided.
+This is not a desirable situation, and therefore, in normal circumstances it is important to avoid a loading above the fastener yield.